SS D. M. Clemson (1903): Aftermath

-A badly decomposed body, assumed by contemporary reports to be from D. M. Clemson, was recovered on the southest side of Ile Parisienne in May 1909.
-On 21 May, that year, the crew of the steamer Caribou recovered part of an oar bearing D. M. Clemsons name, in Batchawana Bay.
+A badly decomposed body, assumed by contemporary reports to be from D. M. Clemson, was recovered on the southeast side of Ile Parisienne in May 1909.
+On 21 May that year, the crew of the steamer Caribou recovered part of an oar bearing D. M. Clemsons name on its blade, in Batchawana Bay.
 They also witnessed wreckage consisting of a door and two oil barrels ashore in the bay, which they assumed originated from D. M. Clemson.

+On 1 September 1909, a bottle containing a message purportedly from D. M. Clemson was discovered floating in Superior Bay, around 300 mi from Crisp Point.
+The note, seemingly written on a page torn from a notebook and stained by an undetermined chemical, read "boat gone down 7:30.
+Clemson, Captain Chamberland and crew".
+The note was tentatively dismissed as a hoax by contemporary newspapers due to the misspelling of both Chamberlain's name and that of D. M. Clemson, the latter of which had been scratched out, and then written correctly.

+The detached pilothouse drifted ashore 3 mi west of Whitefish Point, the plate bearing D. M. Clemsons name still attached.
+It was salvaged and remained on the property of a local man until the 1930s.